russmckendrick/records/content/albums/doom-side-of-the-moon-11246319/index.md

 ---
 title: "Doom Side Of The Moon - Doom Side Of The Moon"
-album_artist: "Doom Side Of The Moon"
+artist: "Doom Side Of The Moon"
-album_title: "Doom Side Of The Moon"
+album_name: "Doom Side Of The Moon"
 date: 2018-01-25
 release_id: "11246319"
 slug: "doom-side-of-the-moon-11246319"
+hideSummary: true
 cover:
     image: "doom-side-of-the-moon-11246319.jpg"
+    alt: "Doom Side Of The Moon by Doom Side Of The Moon"
+    caption: "Doom Side Of The Moon by Doom Side Of The Moon"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Doom Metal", "Stoner Rock", "Classic Rock", "Psychedelic Rock"]
 ---

 ## Tracklisting